Man charged with deliberately targeting police officers with 'poison'

 Hamad Nejad, aged 34, of Elizabeth Jennings Way, Oxford, has also been charged with witness intimidation.

-Eight people were taken to hospital, including Nejad, and two of the seven officers were kept in overnight at the John Radcliffe Hospital.
+Eight people were affected by the substance, including Nejad, and two of the seven officers were kept in overnight at the John Radcliffe Hospital.

 The 60 residents who were ordered out of their homes during the dramatic scenes of early yesterday morning have now been allowed to return.

+Windows have been left open on a number of flats this morning to air the building.

+The Bright Horizons nursery - closed yesterday - reopened this morning as well.

-The block on in Elizabeth Jennings Way was evacuated and residents were taken to St Hugh's College nearby as emergency services arrived at the scene following the initial arrival of police a5 5.16am.
+The block in Elizabeth Jennings Way was evacuated and residents were taken to St Hugh's College nearby as emergency services arrived at the scene following the initial arrival of police at 5.16am.

 The police cordon (circled) was set up at the entrance to the street